carbon-language/carbon-lang/llvm/docs/CodeGenerator.rst

 A section containing metadata on remark diagnostics will be emitted when -remarks-section is passed.
 The section contains:

-* a magic number: "REMARKS\0"
+* a magic number: "REMARKS\\0"
 * the version number: a little-endian uint64_t
-* the string table:
 * the total size of the string table (the size itself excluded): little-endian uint64_t
 * a list of null-terminated strings
 * the absolute file path to the serialized remark diagnostics: a null-terminated string.